Julia Michaels: Career

+At the age of 17, Michaels' first professional job was to write the theme song for the Disney Channel show Austin & Ally in 2010.
+While doing demos in 2012, she took on another job by Disney as background vocals for the song "Let It Go" from the movie Frozen.

 In January 2017, Michaels released her first solo single, "Issues".
 According to Michaels, many big-name artists fought for the song, but she kept it for herself.
 She said, "It was the first time I'd written a song that sounded so much like myself that I couldn't picture anyone else singing it."
 In April 2017, her new song "How Do We Get Back to Love" was premiered on the HBO series Girls.
 Michaels's EP Nervous System was released on July 28, 2017.
 Her second single "Uh Huh" was released on June 2, 2017.
 From November 25 to December 6, 2017, Michaels was the opening act for Shawn Mendes's Illuminate World Tour on the Oceania Leg.

 At the 2018 Grammy Awards, she was nominated for two awards, Best New Artist and Song of the Year for "Issues".
 On February 8, 2018, "Heaven" was released which was included in the soundtrack for the film Fifty Shades Freed.
 On May 4, 2018, "Jump" was released featuring Trippie Redd.
 From March 12 to May 12, 2018, Julia was the opening act for the European dates of Niall Horan's Flicker World Tour.